-Dynamic Power Capping modifies CPU behavior independently of the operating system, however, HP's integrated Lights-Out 2(iLO2) firmware allows operating systems access to the management processor and therefore applications in user space can query the management processor.
-The kernel used in Red Hat Enterprise Linux 6 includes a driver for HP iLO and iLO2 firmware, which allows programs to query management processors at /dev/hpilo/dXccbN.
+Dynamic Power Capping modifies CPU behavior independently of the operating system, however, HP's integrated Lights-Out 2 (iLO2) firmware allows operating systems access to the management processor and therefore applications in user space can query the management processor.
+The kernel used in Red Hat Enterprise Linux 7 includes a driver for HP iLO and iLO2 firmware, which allows programs to query management processors at /dev/hpilo/dXccbN.
 The kernel also includes an extension of the hwmon sysfs interface to support power capping features, and a hwmon driver for ACPI 4.0 power meters that use the sysfs interface.
 Together, these features allow the operating system and user-space tools to read the value configured for the power cap, together with the current power usage of the system.

-For further details of HP Dynamic Power Capping, refer to HP Power Capping and HP Dynamic Power Capping for ProLiant Servers, available from http://h20000.www2.hp.com/bc/docs/support/SupportManual/c01549455/c01549455.pdf
+For further details of HP Dynamic Power Capping, see the HPE Knowledge Article HP ProLiant Gen8 Server Series - Power Capping and Dynamic Power Capping Settings in iLO 4 and RBSU, available from https://support.hpe.com/hpsc/doc/public/display?docId=mmr_sf-EN_US000006556.